 Employment Services for Persons with Disabilities

 The power of a Job!
-Community Employment is one of the cornerstones of Bridgeway's diverse array of services helping our consumers live the lives of dignity, independence and respect by obtaining competitive employment.
-We partner with countless area employers to help our customers find jobs.
+Community Employment is one of the cornerstones of Bridgeway's diverse array of services helping our consumers lead lives of dignity, independence and respect by obtaining competitive employment.
+We partner with countless area employers to help our clients find jobs.
 We place people in jobs of their choice and help them achieve their personal vision of recovery and rehabilitation.
 Bridgeway has a number of Department of Rehabilitation Services (DRS) state DHS contracts that help fund our services and support our customers' vocational goals.

-Seven Key Components of the IPS Model:
+Eight Key Components of the IPS Model:

 - Zero Exclusion

 - Consumer Preferences are Important